 Donated services are recorded at fair value at the time the services are performed or time of receipt only if the services (a) create or enhance nonfinancial assets, or (b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-VETS received donated services totaling \$1,810 for the year ended December 31, 2021.
+VETS received donated services totaling \$0 and \$1,810 for the years ended December 31, 2022 and 2021, respectively.